-During the Syrian civil war tension have been nourished between the country’s many ethnic and religious groups turning the war more and more into a multi-polar religious conflict.
-Relations between young people from different ethnic and religious communities are today rear.
+During the Syrian civil war tension rose between the country’s many ethnic and religious groups and gradually turned the war into a multi-polar religious conflict.
+Relations between young people from different ethnic and religious communities are rare today.
 The attempted marriage between the Sunni Arab Besaam H. and his Alawite girlfriend Azia B. shows why.
 Soldiers from the rebel Ahrar al-Sham militia attacked the young couple in their little village of Muzayraa only because Besaam wanted to marry an Alawite girl.
 Basaam was shot dead while holding his girlfriend in his arms.

 SYRIA – Aslan and Yezda

 The young Syrian couple Aslan B. and Yezda K. had married in their home city of Aleppo in spite of the desperate conditions during the civil war.
-“Their love was stronger than the war!”
-Aslan’s father said during the wedding.
+“Their love was stronger than the war!”, Aslan’s father said during the wedding.
 One year after the marriage Yezda gave birth to a little girl.
-Because of the constant shelling it had been a risky adventure to get to the only hospital left in Aleppo with a maternity ward.
-But when Aslan and Yezda should leave the hospital with their baby the hospital came under attack from airstrikes.
-Several bombs struck the overcrowded hospital.
+Because of the constant shelling it had been a risky venture to get Yezda to the only hospital left in Aleppo with a maternity ward.
+When Aslan and Yezda were about to leave the hospital with their newborn baby the hospital came under attack from airstrikes.
+Several bombs hit the overcrowded hospital.
 The young couple had to flee with their baby.
 She died from the injuries some hours later.
-They had given her the name Dunia.
+They had named her Dunia.
 It means “life”.

 ISRAEL – Daniel and Efrayim